karanb192/awesome-claude-skills/.github/PULL_REQUEST_TEMPLATE.md

 ## Why This Skill is Valuable

-Please explain why this skill would be valuable to the Claude Code community:
+Please explain why this skill would be valuable to the Claude community:

 ## Testing

-- [ ] I have tested this skill with Claude Code
+- [ ] I have tested this skill with Claude (Code/Web/API)
 - [ ] The skill works as described
 - [ ] Installation instructions are clear